Joselyne123/blog/README.md

 INGABIRE Joselyne

 # DESCRIPTION
 This is an app to create a personal blogging website where you can create and share your opinions and other users can read and comment on them.
-Additionally, add a feature that displays random quotes to inspire your user.
+Additionally, add a feature that displays random quotes to inspire your users.

 # User Stories